cdphmodeling/wnvca-2025/model-metadata/README.md

 # Examples/Templates

-Please have a look at our [CDPH-NBB.yml](./CDPH-NBB.yml) specification files as examples on how to setup your own!
+Please have a look at our [CDPH-NBB.yml](./CDPH-NBB.yml) specification file as an example on how to setup your own!